nooblk-98/Frpc-Ui/README.md

 ## Prerequisites

 - Node.js 18+
-- A local `frpc` binary (downloaded separately from the official FRP releases)
+- A local `frpc` binary (if you run outside Docker; the included image already ships with one)

 ## Getting started